itdxer/neupy/site/2015/07/04/visualize_backpropagation_algorithms.rst

 :network:`Momentum` got to the value close to 0.125 by 202 steps, which is almost 4 times fewer steps than previously.
 The basic idea behind :network:`Momentum` algorithm, compared to the previous epoch, is that we are strengthening the update if the sign is not changed, and minimize it in another case.

-Even if the number of steps fewer than in :network:`Backpropagation` we still can't clearly see the updates.
+Even if the number of steps fewer than in :network:`GradientDescent` we still can't clearly see the updates.
 For our eye they are just appeared as a line.

 .. figure:: images/momentum-steps-zoom.png